 Hiking the famous trail GR 221 – Dry Stone Walk on Mallorca is a great experience!
 What to pack?
 Where to sleep?
 What to see?
 Offline Map to download!

 Mallorca is a really nice place for your Europe bucket list.
 The island is green and full of energy!
 Historic villages adorn many beautiful flowers, trees are full of citruses.
 The weather is great for the sport and other outdoor activities like hiking Mallorca’s GR 221 trail (Dry Stone Walk).
 There are more cyclists than cars on the roads!
 Prices of return tickets from the middle of Europe as well as from Valencia just underline the reason for visiting this beautiful island.

-You can find cheap flight tickets around 80 EUR from Prague or Bratislava.
+You can find cheap flight tickets around 80 EUR from Europe.

 GR 221 trail with a name Dry Stone Walk is a very nice long-distance route that leads through the Tramuntana mountain range as well as picturesque Majorca’s villages.
 It’s definitely one of the best things to do in Mallorca.
 It is up to you, which way of hiking you choose.
 You can go the whole length or just a part of it.
 You can sleep in tent, in mountain huts or in hostels in villages.